 The Acquisition meets the definition of a business combination under GAAP.
-The following table presents a summary of the fair value of assets acquired and liabilities assumed as of December 29, 2016, including the measurement period adjustment recognized during the year ending December 31, 2017.
+The following table presents a summary of the fair value of assets acquired and liabilities assumed as of December 29, 2016, including the measurement period adjustment recognized during the second quarter of 2017.